MITMotorsports/MY17/README.md

-# MY17
+# FSAE Model Year 2017
- Code for the MY17 car
+ Welcome!
+This is code for the 2017 car